|Listen on Apple Podcasts||Listen on Google Podcasts|

 When Judah saw her, he thought she was a prostitute, for she had covered her face.
 He turned to her at the roadside and said, “Come, let me come in to you,” for he did not know that she was his daughter-in-law.
 She said, “What will you give me, that you may come in to me?”
 He answered, “I will send you a young goat from the flock.”
 And she said, “If you give me a pledge, until you send it—” He said, “What pledge shall I give you?”
 She replied, “Your signet and your cord and your staff that is in your hand.”
 So he gave them to her and went in to her, and she conceived by him.
 Then she arose and went away, and taking off her veil she put on the garments of her widowhood.

 When Judah sent the young goat by his friend the Adullamite to take back the pledge from the woman’s hand, he did not find her.
 And he asked the men of the place, “Where is the cult prostitute who was at Enaim at the roadside?”
 And they said, “No cult prostitute has been here.”
 So he returned to Judah and said, “I have not found her.
 Also, the men of the place said, ‘No cult prostitute has been here.’”
 And Judah replied, “Let her keep the things as her own, or we shall be laughed at.
 You see, I sent this young goat, and you did not find her.”(Genesis 38:15-23)

 When Judah passed by that place in the road, he noticed a woman sitting at the entrance to the gate, and he took her to be a prostitute.

-- Prostitutes in the Ancient Near East covered their face.
+- Prostitutes in the Ancient Near East covered their face with a veil.